enspiral/handbook/github_for_beginners.md

 So for instance, when I see something wrong with Loomio, I go to [the Loomio repo on Github](http://github.com/loomio/loomio/issues) and say "I found a bug, this thing is broken!"
 Then we have a discussion about how to fix it.
 Sometime later someone can propose a fix, and reference the issue, so when the proposal is accepted, the issue gets closed.

 In git lingo, the proposal is a **pull request** and it is accepted by **merging** in the changes.

+## Put your new Git skills to good use

+Now that you have some Git skills, why don't you try [proposing a change to this handbook](/#contributing-to-the-handbook), or [suggesting a new issue on the Improvements board](improvements.html)

 ## The amazing Github intro video series